nu-book/cordova-doc/plugins/dialogs/index.md

     // Beep twice!
     navigator.notification.beep(2);

-### Supported Platforms

-- Amazon Fire OS
-- Android
-- BlackBerry 10
-- iOS
-- Tizen
-- Windows Phone 7 and 8
-- Windows 8

-### Amazon Fire OS Quirks

-- Amazon Fire OS plays the default __Notification Sound__ specified under the __Settings/Display & Sound__ panel.

 ### Android Quirks

 - Android plays the default __Notification ringtone__ specified under the __Settings/Sound & Display__ panel.

-### Windows Phone 7 and 8 Quirks

-- Relies on a generic beep file from the Cordova distribution.

-### Tizen Quirks

-- Tizen implements beeps by playing an audio file via the media API.

-- The beep file must be short, must be located in a `sounds` subdirectory of the application's root directory, and must be named `beep.wav`.